 - Step 8: Add the milk and turn off the heat.

-- Step 9: Press your pie crust into a 10" pie dish and spoon the crawfish pie filling into the crust.
+- Step 9: Press your pie crust into a 10" pie dish and spoon the crawfish pie filling into the bottom crust.

 - Step 10: Cover with another pie crust and cut three slits into the middle.
 Brush with the egg wash.